 How can we take the best of 2020 and move into a 2021 made stronger by our experiences?

 We recently held a seminar for our public sector clients where our experts looked at what’s ahead in the areas of employment, technology, property and insolvency.
-In these articles, Partner Natalie Bannister outlines the benefits a funding boost for social and affordable housing will have in Victoria; Partner Nick Slack looks at how COVID-19 impacted the sector, and what investment NSW is making; and Partner Rory O’Connor explains how Victoria’s ‘Big Housing Build’ program will work.
+In these articles, Partner Natalie Bannister outlines the benefits a funding boost for social and affordable housing will have in Victoria; Partner Katrina Reye looks at how COVID-19 impacted the sector, and what investment NSW is making; and Partner Rory O’Connor explains how Victoria’s ‘Big Housing Build’ program will work.

 Infrastructure spending is a traditional way for governments to kickstart a sluggish economy.
 Often the spending is on big ticket projects, such as roads and rail.
 If COVID-19 highlighted one thing, it is the vital importance of social infrastructure in keeping people safe and connected.